sdziallas/comp55/docs/labs/13-Refact.md

 and then have that be passed into your for loop instead!
 Assume there was a simple ```BallSpec``` class that worked like simple classes before, meant to just hold some information and store it.
-Then look what could happen to our code.
+Then look at what could happen to our code.

 ❤️